 What’s sometimes not described is why this effect is happening and why it matters.
 The visual shift happens because you are looking at a three-dimensional object that has been rendered as a two-dimensional object.
 Reference cues in the drawing allow your brain to visualize the three-dimensional aspects of the cube.
 Even though your mind is attempting to fill in those missing details, the two-dimensional drawing does not give enough information for your visual processing centers to know exactly which face of the cube is at the front.
 Or, rather, it’s possible for you to receive conflicting views and thus you have a shift in perception.

-How you probably learned this in geometry — or, alternatively, cognitive psychology — is that the cube is depicted as a wireframe in an orthographic projection.
+For you studious types… How you probably learned this in geometry — or, alternatively, cognitive psychology — is that the cube is depicted as a wireframe in an orthographic projection.
 That means the perspective clues regarding the cube’s orientation are lost.

 I like the Necker Cube concept because it tells me: